dgraph-io/graphoverflow/README.md

 Then go to Ratel UI or by cURL and set the Schema in the schema.txt file.
 Without this it won't work.

+> Avoid to use ACL with this project.

 ### Node

+0. You have to open Ratel UI, go to the panel schema.
+Then click in "Bulk Edit".
+And paste the file "schema.txt" in this repository.
+1. You may also have to read the `syntax_changes.md`.
+Cuz you may need to create a fake user if you don't wanna import the dataset we provide.
+You gonna run a "clean" GraphOverflow.
+And also workaround some bugs in Windows.
-1. Run `npm install` in the root directory
+2. Run `npm install` in the root directory.
-2. Run `npm install` in the `/client` directory
+3. Run `npm install` in the `/client` directory.
-3. In the root directory, run `npm run dev`
+4. In the root directory, run `npm run dev`.

-> You can also instead just run sh ./run.sh
+> You can also instead of steps 2, 3, and 4, you can just run sh ./run.sh

 ### Dgraph

-This app is currently compatible with Dgraph v1.0.14
+This app is currently compatible with Dgraph v20.xx.x

 1. Run Docker

-       docker run -it -p 8080:8080 -p 9080:9080 -v ~/dgraph:/dgraph --name dgraph dgraph/dgraph:v1.0.14 dgraph alpha --bindall=true --memory_mb 2048
+       docker run -it -p 8080:8080 -p 9080:9080 \
+       -v ~/dgraph:/dgraph --name dgraph dgraph/dgraph:v20.03.1 \
+       dgraph alpha --bindall=true

     PS.
 You can also run this project with Dgraph binaries instead of Docker.